 Config - Host IP Address Enter the IP address of the host with the configuration file.
 The configuration file is automatically read by the BDI after every start-up via TFTP.
 If the host IP is 255.255.255.255 then the setup tool stores the configuration read from the file into the BDI internal flash memory.
-In this case no the setup tool or via TFTP.
+In this case no mitted to the TFTP server when reading the configuration file.